nasp22/vteam/README.md

 username: admin@vteam.se
 password: Admin123!

-* If the landing page says 'welcome user' instead of 'welcome admin,' check connection with the database.
-If connection, please contact Sp4ngberg on Discord for a new token that might have expired.
+* If the landing page displays 'welcome user' instead of 'welcome admin,' first check the connection with the database.
+If the connection to the database exists but the user still lacks the 'admin' role, please contact Sp4ngberg on Discord for a new token, which may have expired.

 # REST API Endpoints